blythewaltman/aeris-project/README.md

 ## Docker Deployment

-The easiest way to build and run the container is to open the project is Visual Studio Code and use the `F5` shortcut or the Run Without Debuggin command in the main pannel.
+The easiest way to build and run the container is to open the project is Visual Studio Code and use the `F5` shortcut or the Run Without Debugging command in the main pannel.
 This will automatically build the Docker image and run the Docker container.